W Idioms

 well-to-do

-- have lots of money
+- having lots of money

-He comes from a rather well-to-do family.
+The boy comes from a rather well-to-do family.

 well up in years